talent-plan/tinykv/doc/project1-StandaloneKV.md

 ## Validation

-Once you have finished both steps, you can run `make project 1` from the project root to run all test suites.
+Once you have finished both steps, you can run `make project1` from the project root to run all test suites.
 The relevant test cases are located in `kv/server/server_test.go`.